jaronheard/jaronheard.github.io/_posts/2017-08-20-cloud-cover.markdown

 project-date:
 client: Personal
 category: Data Visualization
-description:  <a href=https://bl.ocks.org/jaronheard/e52696a255c870088cb2360f9cfa70d7>Interactive data visualization</a> showing the cloud cover over the course of the year for three sample cities.
-Inspired by the annual sunshine record I found through Edward Tufte's classic book The Visual Display of Quantative Information.
+description:  <a href=https://bl.ocks.org/jaronheard/e52696a255c870088cb2360f9cfa70d7>Interactive data visualization</a> built using JavaScript and D3 showing the cloud cover over the course of the year for three sample cities.
+Inspired by the annual sunshine record found in Edward Tufte's classic book The Visual Display of Quantative Information.

 ---